dune-lardon/lardon/README.md

 Check and modify **config.py** and files in `settings/` :
 * *store_path* : your directory where the output file will be stored
 * *plot_path*  : your directory where control plots will be stored
-* Update the detector & runs configuration files in `settings/` if needed
+* Update the detector & runs configuration files in `settings/` if needed [with caution!]
+* Change the reconstruction parameters in `settings/the_detector/reco_parameters.json` if needed

 ## To run lardon on data
 To launch lardon, type `python lardon.py` with the following arguments:<br/>